 Our search of the internet archives for Google’s homepage on 24 February 2009, the date President Obama delivered his first public address before a joint session of the United States Congress, showed no link promoting a live video of the event.

 The video shared by President Trump attempted to paint Google as biased against his administration by claiming that the search engine had altered their practice of promoting the State of the Union on its homepage shortly after he became president.
 The evidence, however, shows that Google made no such change: the search engine giant actually did promote President Trump’s first SOTU address in 2018.
-But as his 2017 speech was not technically a State of the Union address, Google — as they had done with the previous administration — did not promote the event on their home page.
+But since his 2017 speech was not technically a State of the Union address, Google — as they had done with the previous administration — did not promote the event on their home page.

 McKay, Tom.
 “Google Calls BS on Trump’s Claim It Blacklisted His 2017 and 2018 ‘State of the Union’ Speeches.”